Teleperformance Applauded By Frost & Sullivan For Enabling A Comprehensive Digital Transformation In Customer Experience And Its Market-Leading Positi...

-SAN ANTONIO, Feb.
-18, 2024 /PRNewswire/ -- Recently, Frost & Sullivan assessed the customer experience outsourcing services industry and, based on its findings, recognizes Teleperformance with the 2024 Indian Company of the Year Award.
+SAN ANTONIO, TX. – 19th February 2023 – Recently, Frost & Sullivan assessed the customer experience outsourcing services industry and, based on its findings, recognizes Teleperformance with the 2024 Indian Company of the Year Award.
 The company is the leading global provider of outsourced, digital business services.
 It has nearly 500,000 customer experience (CX) experts and a strong industry presence, serving over 170 markets from 95 countries in more than 300 languages and dialects.
 Since its 2001 entry into India, Teleperformance has leveraged the country's vast talent pool to offer quality offshore solutions for global brands, built an unrivaled presence in India to achieve a robust network of over 35 delivery centers in key locations, and became the designated Centers of Excellence (CoEs) for CX, back-office, and digital transformation solutions.

 Teleperformance expanded its digital and physical presence in India in 2023, most notably with three new sites in Gurugram, Jaipur and Hyderabad, dedicated to artificial intelligence (AI) expertise and global services for internal and international clients.
 Its success rests upon the trust and reputation fostered among a broad range of leading global brands and government agencies.
 It has seen year-on-year growth enhanced value propositions and committed benefits in India.
 Its unwavering commitment to excellence, innovation, and the persistent quest for process improvements has resulted in a growing loyal customer base.
 Moreover, Teleperformance achieved remarkable success and recorded strong revenue growth over the last decade in India.